-From 2006 to 2011, the number of social entrepreneurs pursuing hybrid ventures increased from 37% to almost 50%.
 Such hybrid organizations are increasingly supported by new forms of investment.
 The “impact investment” market, in which investors seek a social as well as financial return, was estimated at $60 billion in 2014, and some predict it could grow as large as $500 billion in assets over the next decade.

 Legal structures are also changing.
 Thirty US states and Washington D.C. now have Benefit Corporation legislation, which requires a firm to pursue social and environmental goals, not just profits.
 There are roughly 1,000 benefit corporations in the US, up from just a handful in 2011.
 Another 1,000 companies are registered as low profit limited liability corporations, a hybrid structure that enables for-profit, mission-driven firms to accept philanthropic funds.